 - Anyone Can Die: Has become infamous for this.
 Honest Trailers affectionately describes him as "fiction's most notorious serial killer."
 He states this is because he wants the reader never to never be able to know what happens next through established Sorting Algorithm of Mortality conventions or tropes like The Good Guys Always Win.

-- Dark Fantasy: His stories deal with huge amounts of moral ambiguity, honorable heroes dying when outmanoeuvred by ruthless villains and deconstructing a great many established fantasy tropes along the way.
+- Dark Fantasy: His stories deal with huge amounts of moral ambiguity, honorable heroes suffering and/or dying when outmanoeuvred by ruthless villains and deconstructing a great many established fantasy tropes along the way.

 - Double Standard: Lampshaded.
 Martin pointed out in an interview that he can describe a horrifically violent death in great detail without any reaction, while the same amount of detail describing a sex scene would cause an uproar.